github/site-policy/Policies/github-terms-of-service.md

 ### H. API Terms
 **Short version:** *You agree to these Terms of Service, plus this Section H, when using any of GitHub's APIs (Application Provider Interface), including use of the API through a third party product that accesses GitHub.*

+Use of any of GitHub's APIs requires observance of the rest of this section.
+So long as you don't use the API, you may just ignore the rest of this section.

+All use of the GitHub API is subject to these Terms of Service and the [GitHub Privacy Statement](https://github.com/site/privacy).

+You may not:
+- share API tokens to exceed GitHub's rate limitations, OR
+- use the API to download data or Content from GitHub for spamming purposes (including for the purposes of selling GitHub users' personal information, such as to recruiters, headhunters, and job boards).

-Abuse or excessively frequent requests to GitHub via the API may result in the temporary or permanent suspension of your Account's access to the API.
-GitHub, in our sole discretion, will determine abuse or excessive usage of the API.
+Abuse or excessively frequent requests to GitHub via the API may result in the temporary or permanent suspension of your Account's access to the API, such requests being determined in GitHub's sole discretion.
 We will make a reasonable attempt to warn you via email prior to suspension.

-You may not share API tokens to exceed GitHub's rate limitations.

-You may not use the API to download data or Content from GitHub for spamming purposes, including for the purposes of selling GitHub users' personal information, such as to recruiters, headhunters, and job boards.

-All use of the GitHub API is subject to these Terms of Service and the [GitHub Privacy Statement](https://github.com/site/privacy).

 GitHub may offer subscription-based access to our API for those Users who require high-throughput access or access that would result in resale of GitHub's Service.

 ### I. GitHub Additional Product Terms
 **Short version:** *You need to follow certain specific terms and conditions for GitHub's various features and products, and you agree to the Supplemental Terms and Conditions when you agree to this Agreement.*

-Some Service features may be subject to additional terms specific to that feature or product as set forth in the GitHub Additional Product Terms.
-By accessing or using the Services, you also agree to the [GitHub Additional Product Terms](/github/site-policy/github-additional-product-terms).
+Some Service features may be subject to additional terms specific to that feature or product as set forth in the [GitHub Additional Product Terms](/github/site-policy/github-additional-product-terms), terms that you agree to by accessing or using the Services.

 ### J. Beta Previews
 **Short version:** *Beta Previews may not be supported or may change at any time, you may receive confidential information through those programs that must remain confidential while the program is private, and we'd love your feedback to make our Beta Previews better.*

+Use of Beta Previews requires observance of the rest of this section.
+So long as you don't use Beta Previews, you may just ignore the rest of this section J.

 #### 1. Subject to Change